Pokémon Red, Blue, and Yellow: Sales

+Sales for Pokémon Red and Blue

 Pokémon Red and Blue set the precedent for what has become a blockbuster, multibillion-dollar franchise.
 In Japan Red, Green, and Blue sold 1.04 million units combined during 1996, and another 3.65 million in 1997.
 The latter performance made Pokémon, collectively, the country's best-selling game of the year, surpassing Final Fantasy VII.
 By 1997, about 7 million units had been sold in Japan.
 In 1998, Red, Green and Blue sold 1,739,391 units in Japan.
 By 1998, 10 million units had been sold in Japan.
 Pokémon Red, Green and Blue ultimately sold 10.23 million copies in Japan, and until November 2022, was the country's best-selling video games.
 The video games were accompanied by the Pokémon Trading Card Game; both the video games and card game grossed combined sales revenue of more than in Japan, as of 2000.

 In the United States, it became the fastest-selling Game Boy game, having sold 200,000 copies within two weeks and 4 million units by the end of 1998.
-It went on to become the best-selling video game of 1999 in the United States, where 6.1 million copies were sold that year.
+Pokémon Blue first appeared within the top 20 best-selling video games in December 1998, with Pokémon Red debuting the following month.
+For the rest of 1999 (barring September), it stayed within the best-selling video game chart, selling 6.1 million copies in the United States and becoming the best-selling video game of 1999 in the territory.
+In 2000, it stayed within the top 20 best-selling video game chart up to September.
 By 2007, it had total combined sales of 9.85 million in the United States.
 In Europe, the games had grossed € or in 1999.
 In France, over 2.5 million copies were sold within a year.
 In Germany, they became the first video games to receive two Special Prize awards from the Verband der Unterhaltungssoftware Deutschland (VUD) for sales above 2 million copies by early 2001.
 In the United Kingdom, Red and Blue received two Platinum awards for sales above 600,000 copies.

 Worldwide sales reached over 31 million copies sold.
 It was "the most successful computer game of all time" according to Joseph Tobin in 2004.
 In 2009, IGN referred to Pokémon Red and Blue as the "Best-selling RPG on the Game Boy" and "Best-selling RPG of all time", while in 2017, Guinness World Records declared the games the "Best-selling videogame (excluding bundle sales)."